Autonomous Cave Surveying with an Aerial Robot: Mapping

 \subsubsection{Occupied Space}

-For points with norms less than a user-specified maximum range $r_d$, the EM approach is adapted from~\cite{tabib2019fsr} to ignore points that lie outside a Mahalanobis distance greater than $\lambda$.
+For points with norms less than a user-specified maximum range $r_d$, the EM approach is adapted from~\cite{tabib2019fsr} to accept points that lie within a Mahalanobis distance of $\lambda$.
 Because Gaussians fall off quickly, points far away from a given density will have a small effect on the updated parameters for that density.
 By reducing the number of points, this decreases the computational cost of the EM calculation.
-Only points that satisfy the following Mahalanobis-bound are considered:
+Only points that have a value smaller than $\lambda$ are considered (i.e., points larger than $\lambda$ are discarded):

 where the superscript 1 denotes the initialized values for the mean, covariance, and weight.
 This approach differs from our prior work~\citet{Michael-RSS-19}; we utilize the approach in~\cite{tabib2019fsr} as it yields greater frame-to-frame registration accuracy in practice.
 Frame-to-frame registration is not used in this work and is left as future work.